MotorBunny G-Thang Bulb Vibrator Review: BO6 Zombies Just Got Kinky!

 The front is open faced with a clear plastic cover showcasing the product itself. the top panel shares the "Fluffer" by Motorbunny, while the bottom panel shares an 8-bit product name, a gamer rating (G for G-Spot), and a few tidbits about the device.
 Each of the sides has an awesome 8-bit character hiding somewhere on it with 3 icons of device info and some info about where the app can be found.
 The back features 2 more 8-bit characters, some more app info, and some key item features presented like an old school game menu.

 I absolutely love these packages, so much so that I don't care that they are sexual items!
 The gamer vibe is so enticing, well done, and punny that my usual frets and nitpicks about what would and wouldn't make me feel comfortable when walking up to a counter with this package is almost negligible.
 I love the detail on the back panel with the buttons, the life hearts and the cliche as all hell score (69,000,420), honestly surprised it wasn't just 69,696,969 lol.
-The 8-bit characters found all over the box crack me up and are so adorable, I wish Motorbunny would have included some fun stickers in their packaging like Romp and Tracy's Dog because I'd definitely display some of theirs if they did.
-I don't even care that there's an outlined drawing of a woman from the tits down with the device shown inserted into her on the back panel of the box that's how much I weirdly enjoy this lol.

 Inside the package: The product itself, a charger, a user manual and a carrying pouch.

 Love that Motorbunny was kind enough to include a carrying pouch!
 Honestly surprised it wasn't a hardcase style carrier like the playmate, just to fit the gamer mood, but I get that it works perfectly with the minimal space available in the chosen package style.
 Though I'm excited about the pouch, I find the material used to be a bit odd, feels like it was painted over and that it might chip away.
-(I know there's just no pleasing me xD).
+(I know there's just no pleasing me).

-The app is suuuuuuuuuuuuuper easy to use!
+The app is super easy to use!

-- Simply take a picture of the QR code on the back of the box and download the Fluffer app.
+Simply take a picture of the QR code on the back of the box and download the Fluffer app.Make sure Bluetooth is turned onPower the device on by holding the power button for a few secondsAllow the app to find the deviceOnce it connects, you're all set!

 There are two features to the app: gaming and remote control.

-- Gaming: 9 classic games with very punny names are all ready for you to play and use as a controller for the vibrations of your device.
+Gaming: 9 classic games with very punny names are all ready for you to play and use as a controller for the vibrations of your device.

-- Remote: 4 modes - Manual (simple up and down control), Draw (doodle all over the grid to create different patterns), Patterns (select 1 of the 9 preset patterns or one of the saved patterns you created in Draw), Music (select a song or use the microphone as a means of control).
+Remote: 4 modes - Manual (simple up and down control), Draw (doodle all over the grid to create different patterns), Patterns (select 1 of the 9 preset patterns or one of the saved patterns you created in Draw), Music (select a song or use the microphone as a means of control).

 In the Remote section there is the typical share symbol towards the upper right, this allows you to create a room where someone else can join in on the fun!